Muedzul Lail Tan Kiram: Coronation

 Datu Muedzul Lail Tan Kiram was crowned as Raja Muda (Crown Prince) of Sulu on 24 May 1974 beside his father in Sulu, under Memorandum Order No. 427, which was issued by President Ferdinand Marcos, President of Philippines.
 The ceremony was held in Jolo, Sulu.
 Muedzul Lail Tan Kiram is the last recognised Raja Muda (Crown Prince) by the Philippine government.
 When his father died in 1986, Muedzul Lail Tan Kiram could not take the crown because of his age, which led to relatives trying to claim the crown for themselves.
 Raja Muda Muedzul Lail Tan Kiram was crowned Sultan in a coronation event on the island of Jolo on 16 September 2012.

-Acceptance

-The Mindanao Examiner recognizes Sultan Kiram as the "legitimate Sultan of Sulu and North Borneo."

-Sultan Kiram is acknowledged as the Sultan of Sulu by the former Chairman of the Mindanao Development Authority, Emmanuel Piñol.

-Nikkei Asia identifies him as the "reigning sultan" of Sulu.

-The Financial Times describes Muedzul Lail Tan Kiram as the "living sultan of Sulu".

-A leading broadsheet in the Philippines, the Daily Tribune constantly publishes Sultan Muedzul Kiram as the Sultan of Sulu.

-On his official Twitter account, Teodoro Locsin Jr., former Secretary of Foreign Affairs (Philippines) acknowledged a letter addressed to him from Sultan Kiram.

 Royal and Hashemite Order of the Pearl

-Sultan Muedzul Lail Tan Kiram awards the Royal and Hashemite Order of the Pearl as a formal Royal Honour.
-Notable members of the Order include Nobel Peace Prize awardee and President of Poland Lech Walesa.
-The Philippine government has officially recognized the continued existence of the Sultanate of Sulu as recorded on the Philippine Gazette in 1957 and 1962.
+Muedzul Lail Tan Kiram awards the Royal and Hashemite Order of the Pearl as a formal Royal Honor since 2011.
+The Associazione Insigniti Onorificenze Cavalleresche (Association of Chivalric Honors), an entity under the International Commission for Orders of Chivalry recognizes the Royal Order.

 Regnal name

-Kiram's full regnal name is His Royal Majesty Paduka Mahasari Al-Maulana Ampun Sultan Hadji Muedzul-Lail Tan Kiram ibni Almarhum Sultan Mohammad Mahakuttah Abdulla Kiram, The 35th Sultan of Sulu and North Borneo.
+Kiram uses the full regnal name of His Royal Majesty Paduka Mahasari Al-Maulana Ampun Sultan Hadji Muedzul-Lail Tan Kiram ibni Almarhum Sultan Mohammad Mahakuttah Abdulla Kiram, The 35th Sultan of Sulu and North Borneo.